orbcode/orbuculum/README.md

 Orbtop
 ======

-orbtop is a simple utility that connects to orbuculum over the network and samples the Program Counter to identify where the program is spending its time.
+Orbtop connects to orbuculum over the network and samples the Program Counter to identify where the program is spending its time.
 By default it will update its statistical output once per second.
 For code that matches to a function the the source file it will totalise all of the samples to tell you how much time is being